 Non-economic damages are essentially intended to cover losses that are thought of as subjective and will not necessarily cover out-of-pocket losses.
 Non-economic damages may include compensation for:

-Economic damages.
-These are relatively easy to determine, because they include tangible costs, such as lost wages and medical bills.
+Economic damages are relatively easy to determine, because they include tangible costs, such as lost wages and medical bills.
 However, calculating lost earning capacity and future wages may be more challenging.
 The dollar amount will combine all these losses.